clydebarrow/esphome-docs-hugo/content/components/lvgl/_index.md

       y: +20

 ```
-Additionally, you can change the styles based on the [state]({{< ref "components/lvgl/widgets#lvgl-widgetproperty-state" >}}) property of the widgets or their parts.
+Additionally, you can change the styles based on the [- **state** (*Optional*, dict): Widgets or their (sub)parts can have have states, which support separate styling.
+These state styles inherit from the theme, but can be locally set or overridden within style definitions.
+Can be one of:]({{< ref "components/lvgl/widgets#lvgl-widgetproperty-state" >}}) property of the widgets or their parts.
 If you want to set a property for all states (e.g. red background color) just set it for the default state at the root of the widget.
 If the widget can't find a property for its current state it will fall back to this.

 In the example below, you have an `arc` with some styles set here.
 Note how you change the `arc_color` of the `indicator` part, based on state changes: